shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 > “Any sufficiently advanced technology is indistinguishable from magic.”
 > ― Arthur C. Clarke, Profiles of the Future: An Inquiry into the Limits of the Possible

 Ever since Raspberry Pi came into my world, I have been exploring better ways to interact with it.
 Take Kodi the media player for example - yes, keyboard and mouse are fine; yes, its native web interface is super powerful; yes, you can even use your TV remote directly if it's HDMI-CEC-compatible.
 But there's something about Raspberry Pi's small form factor that makes me wish for a hands-free experience.
-And that's what I am going to do today, i.e. controlling Kodi media playback with a voice assistant.
+Actually, a little Google search leads me to all the bits and pieces to get the job done, and that's what I am show today - a voice-controlled Raspberry Pi.

 Okay Google, pause Kodi.

-Before we start, here is a list of all the hardwares/sofwares that will be used:
+Before we start, here is a list of all the hardwares/sofwares that we will need:
 * [Raspberry Pi](https://www.raspberrypi.org/) and [Kodi](https://kodi.tv/)
 * [Webhook](https://github.com/adnanh/webhook)
 * [Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding)